sbw70/verification-constraints/labs/nuvl-edge/separate-provider/sp002-provider-substitution/README.md

     └── trust/
         └── poc002_ed25519_public.pem

-## Evidence

-`RESULTS.md` records the execution sequence, observed decisions, and demonstrated security property.
+`RESULTS.md` records the executed conditions and observed outcomes.

-`PROVENANCE.md` records the test architecture, artifact identities, cryptographic relationships, execution provenance, and evidence boundaries.
+`PROVENANCE.md` records artifact lineage, test-host relationships, cryptographic material, and evidence provenance.

-`evidence/sp002_rerun_evidence.log` is the canonical runtime record for the legitimate-provider, unauthorized-substitution, and legitimate-restoration sequence.
+`evidence/sp002_rerun_evidence.log` contains the retained runtime record for the baseline, substitution, and restoration sequence.

-`SHA256SUMS.txt` provides integrity verification for the published package.
+`SHA256SUMS.txt` is the authoritative integrity manifest for the current published package.

+## Supported Claim

+SP-002 supports the bounded claim that, within the tested configuration, an unauthorized provider occupying the expected provider position and reproducing the expected provider-facing artifact representation did not obtain accepted provider authority when it lacked the Ed25519 private key corresponding to the boundary's configured trust anchor.

+Restoration of the legitimate provider restored verified issuance without changing the boundary trust anchor.

-## Scope
+## Claim Boundary

-SP-002 demonstrates rejection of authority generated by an unauthorized provider signing key while the legitimate verification boundary and public trust anchor remain unchanged.

-SP-002 does not independently establish protection against:
+SP-002 does not establish:

-- privileged modification of the boundary trust anchor;
+- protection of the boundary trust anchor against privileged modification;
-- arbitrary compromise of the verification boundary;
+- security after arbitrary privileged compromise of the NUVL boundary;
 - endpoint-local Ed25519 verification;
-- denial-of-service at the provider network position;
+- resistance to denial-of-service at the provider network position;
+- rejection of every possible malicious intermediary behavior;
-- every possible replay of previously legitimate authority.
+- rejection of every possible replay of previously legitimate authority.

-Those properties require independent evidence.
+Those properties require separate evidence.